How to Make Mini Pom Poms with a Fork

 Why Make Pom Poms with a Fork?

 Well… forks are the perfect tool to create pom poms.
 Forks come in many different sizes and most of us have them right in our kitchen drawer, so easily accessible.
-The Dinner fork in my set has 3 prongs so it is smaller than the 4 pronged salad fork.
-I can make two sizes there.
-I used in this demonstration so you could see the contrast in the steps.
-I can make other sizes with my serving forks as well.
+The Dinner fork in my set has 3 prongs so it is smaller than the 4 pronged salad fork, so I can make two sizes there.
+I used the four pronged one in this demonstration so you could see the contrast in the steps.
+I could even make other sizes with my serving forks as well.
 These cuties will be small, under 1″ in diameter, but oh so useful and fun!!

 How to Make Mini Poms Poms with a Fork Tutorial

 The only tools you need are a fork, some yarn, and a pair of scissors.